 - Big Data Transforms Business;

 - Put a Fork In Big Data – It’s Done (just to balance the positive/negative results).

 So, Big Data is clearly big business, and – with more than 1.7 billion search results – something that businesses are looking to understand, come to grips with and benefit from.

 That’s understandable – after all, the potential of Big Data is huge.
-My colleague Hessie Jones, for example, recently wrote an insightful piece on how Big Data is transforming advertising, and in March 2012, no less an institution than the White House itself announced the Big Data Research and Development Initiative.
+In March 2012, no less an institution than the White House itself announced the Big Data Research and Development Initiative.